Is Creatine Safe?

 Conclusion

-Creatine is the most researched and most effective legal supplement that you can buy, only matched by caffeine and whey protein.
-There are hundreds of benefits associated with it, and potentially hundreds more that have not been discovered yet.
+Creatine is the most researched and effective legal supplement you can buy, only matched by caffeine and whey protein.
+It has hundreds of benefits and potentially hundreds more that have yet to be discovered.

 Buying simple, unflavored creatine monohydrate is your best bet.
-It is ridiculously cheap, very effective, and has a very long shelf life.
+It is ridiculously cheap, effective, and has a long shelf life.
 Please do not be put off by incorrect stories of creatine being a dangerous drug.
-Creatine is a naturally occurring substance that can help you build muscle, increase strength, improve cognition, and help perform better in the gym or on the sports field.
+Creatine is a naturally occurring substance that can help you build muscle, increase strength, improve cognition, and help you perform better in the gym or the sports field.

 Page Reference